nii236/crypto_world_summit/crypto_world_summit.md

 We've barely scratched the surface of yield farming!

-- Liquidity provision into traditional AMMs
+- Liquidity provision into traditional AMMs (Balancer)
 - Hunt for airdrops (UNI)
 - Save gas with rollups (Optimism)
 - Bond and stake LP tokens for additional rewards (Gysr)